-Works with Google Assistant (WWGA) enables the Google Assistant to control all your connected products.
-You can use the Google Assistant to create Assistant routines in the Home or Assistant apps.
-We’ve announced two new aspects of WWGA specifically for the products in your home: device access and home routines.
+Works with Hey Google (WWHG) enables Google Assistant to control all your connected products.
+You can use Google Assistant to create Assistant routines in the home or Assistant apps.
+We’ve announced two new aspects of WWHG specifically for the products in your home: Device Access and Home routines.

 Nest users will be invited by email to migrate their Nest account to a Google Account when their account is ready.
 Moving to a Google Account will give Nest users the benefit of a single account, seamless experiences and the ability to align homes and home members across the Nest and Google Home apps.

 Note: Nest account migration to a Google Account is optional, and once completed, is not reversible.
 During the migration process, you will need to remove and disconnect all your WWN third-party product connections (also not reversible).
 We recommend reading this entire article and referencing the FAQs about accounts for the Nest app to determine if account migration is right for you at this time.
 When you’re ready, you can choose to migrate your Nest account and associated data to a Google Account at any time in the future.
 However, we strongly encourage you to migrate only when you've received your email invitation.